Paymi Review: The Value of Cash Rewards

 Paymi vs. Drop

 Drop is another leading loyalty app that works much like Paymi.
 The main similarity between the two is that your rewards are earned automatically.
-There’s no need to use your cell phone, or provide a loyalty number when you’re at the cashier, as soon as you make a purchase with your debit or credit card, the rewards are automatically calculated for you.
+There’s no need to use your cell phone or provide a loyalty number when you’re at the cashier; as soon as you purchase with your debit or credit card, the rewards are automatically calculated for you.